bbsonjohn/100TeVJetSubstructure/readme.md

 <img src="plots/massdrop.png" width="60%">

-In the same plot, we also show the dominant SM background.
-We can see
+In the same plot, we also show the dominant SM background that gives the similar massdrop.
+We can see that ttbar contributes massdrop background to stop to top, and QCD is the dominant background for stop to bottom in massdrop.
+This is because ttbar are boosted in a 100 TeV collider and cotribute to boosted top, and similarly boosted bottom coming from QCD.
+These SM background has to be filtered by other cuts.

 <img src="plots/contours.png" width="80%">

+The final result is shown above.
+Assuming 10% systematic uncertainties, the future 100 TeV collider can discover (exclude) stops with masses up to 6 (7) TeV with 3  inverse attobarn of integrated luminosity if the stops decay to bino/higgsinos.
+At stops with mass 6 TeV, we can also determine whether the lightest supersymmetry particle (LSP) is a higgsino or bino.